 Worcester, MA 01613-2796

 Legally present (LPR, parolees, battered) immigrants under age 65 who receive EAEDC will have a disability determination done by UMass DES.
 Elder immigrants who get EAEDC cannot get a DES disability evaluation.
-If you are an elder immigrant receiving EAEDC, DTA has a medical form where your doctor can certify that you meet the SSI standards.
-This is especially important for legal permanent residents subject to the 5-year waiting period.
-See If I am a disabled immigrant, do I need to wait 5 years?.
+Instead, if you are an elder immigrant receiving EAEDC, DTA has a special medical form where your doctor can certify that you meet the SSI standards.
+This is especially important for lawful permanent residents subject to the 5-year waiting period.
+See If I am a disabled immigrant, do I need to wait five years for SNAP?

 - SNAP > Eligibility Requirements > Elderly/Disabled > SNAP Disability Requirements and Verifications